JohnD-EE/real-conversations/README.md

 As part of this project, I would like to turn up in high streets or business areas with a couple of chairs.
 I'll sit in one chair and invite passers by to sit in the other as we use the app to create a random conversation.
 These real conversations can be recorded and broadcast in social media platforms.
 If this works well it could create a unique format to take to more established personalities.

 ## Why do this?
-2018 has been a year of introspection and careful reflection for me.
+* 2018 has been a year of introspection and careful reflection for me.
+* Hyperpartisan conflict